Properly caring for your boots can drastically increase the life of your boots allowing them to be worn for years.

 Remember that leather is a skin and requires a bit of care every so often.
 First it’s always important to wipe off any loose dust and dried on dirt from your boots with a damp cloth before applying any sort of cleaner and conditioner.

-After cleaning off the dirt and dust from you boots apply a cream or liquid conditioner working it into the leather with a clean clothe.
+After cleaning off the dirt and dust from you boots apply a cream or liquid conditioner working it into the leather with a clean cloth.
 Always allow your boots to completely dry away from direct heat after applying conditioner or after getting wet before wearing.

-If you desire a buffed finish to your boots, now would be the time to apply a polish to your boots, after the conditioners have dried.
+If you desire a buffed finish to your boots, now would be the time to apply a polish to your boots, after the conditioner has dried.
 You’ll want to find a boot polish (cream) that is close in color to your boots.
 Apply the boot polish evenly over the entire boot with a clean cloth.
 Then take a buffing brush (soft bristled brush) and brush the entire boot vigorously until your preferred shine.

 Being in the mid-west and around water often we always recommend applying a waterproofer/stain repellent to your boots.
 Our favorite is Gard-More from Bickmore.
 Whatever waterproofing agent you chosse make sure it is a non-silicon based.
 Silicon based waterproofer will seal the leather causing it to dry out over time.
 It is a non-darkening formula and protects against salts stains, whether that be from winter or sweat.
 It’s also can be used on wool or fur felt hats.

 We do offer a special cleaner designed for reptile skins – especially snakeskin boots.
 Scout Reptile Cleaner is designed to be safe for all reptile skin boots, both polishing and cleaning at the same time.
 For a higher shine we still recommend you use a colored polish matching the color of you boots.